-If you are a faculty member teaching a class that is scheduled to meet in a lab with large-screen, ethernet-connected machines that are running the latest version of FireFox, and you are confident that your students won't want to study those Web pages by dialing in from their off-campus apartments, then you can be quite uninhibited about the HTML features you use, provided that you test them on a comparable machine running the same software.
+If you are a faculty member teaching a class that is scheduled to meet in a lab with large-screen, ethernet-connected machines that are all running the same software, and you are confident that your students won't want to study those Web pages by dialing in from their off-campus housing, then you can be quite uninhibited about the HTML features you use, provided that you test them on a comparable machine running the same software.

-If you are writing departmental pages that you expect to be visited by prospective students and their parents from around the country, many of whom may well be using freenet or other accounts that provide only text-based access (e.g., Lynx), then you need to be very careful to write robust pages.
+If you are writing departmental pages that you expect to be visited by prospective students and their parents from around the world, many of whom may well be using slow connections or mobile devices with small screens, then you need to be very careful to write robust pages.

 An ordinary text editor (e.g., Notepad on Windows or TextEdit on Macintosh), directly working with the HTML tags:

 This method takes more learning at the start, because you must confront the raw HTML, but there are no concealed assumptions, so you retain complete control; in particular, if you don't learn how to do browser-sensitive things, you won't include them in your web pages.

-A modern word processor with HTML import and export capability, such as Microsoft Word 2007 on Windows or Word 2008 on Macintosh:
+A modern word processor with HTML import and export capability, such as Microsoft Word on Windows or on Macintosh:

 This method provides a good quick transition from an existing written document to put it on the Web, but the resulting page will almost always be riddled with fragilities because of the word processor's assumptions.